MewPurPur/GodSVG/README.md

 5. Push to the branch: `git push origin implement-gradients`
 6. Create a new pull request and describe your changes in detail.

-This is the preferred workflow, but tidiness is not as important as work being done, so feel free to use a different one you're comfortable with.
+This is the preferred workflow, but tidiness is not as important as work being done, so feel free to do whatever you're comfortable with.
 To report bugs, use Github's issue form.
-Before contributing features, please make sure to first post a proposal in Issues and have it approved.
+Before contributing a feature, please make sure to first propose it in Issues and have it approved.

 ## License